mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

 The way mIRC evaluates those markers is special, it is important at this point to talk about the main steps happening when evaluating $identifiers:

 -  Process [ ], which evaluates any variables/identifiers inside of the brackets once, and [[ ]], which turns into [ ].
--  Separates the identifier’s parameters and evaluates each parameter once.
+-  Separates the identifier's parameters and evaluates each parameter once.
 These evaluations take place in order from left to right.
 -  Passes the parameters to the identifier

 $regsubex is a bit different, it has its own parsing routine.
 By design, $regsubex must not evaluate the subtext parameter before doing the regex match.
 The steps for $regsubex are shown below:

 -  Process [ ] and [[ ]].
--  Seperate parameters, evaluate the ‘input’ and the ‘regex’ parameters.
+-  Seperate parameters, evaluate the 'input' and the 'regex' parameters.
 -  Perform the regex match.
--  Tokenize $1- according to the number of markers used in the ‘subtext’ parameters.
+-  Tokenize $1- according to the number of markers used in the 'subtext' parameters.
--  Replaces any markers used in the subtext with their corresponding $N identifiers’s values.
+-  Replaces any markers used in the subtext with their corresponding $N identifiers's values.
 -  Evaluate the subtext parameter (one or more times, if /g is used).
 -  Performs the substitutions and returns the result.